-Partner & Managing Director, Dubai
+Partner & Managing Director BCG Middle East,

 At BCG, Allies bring a sense of collaboration and excitement to their teams.
 They create an atmosphere of trust and support in which people can do their best work.
 Leila connects the dots to see the bigger picture.

 My advice to young women is to deliver yourselves from others' assumptions of what you can or cannot do.
 You can achieve whatever you set your heart and mind to.
 Stay true to yourself and keep aiming high!

 I joined BCG as a lateral hire partner in May 2014 after more than ten years in consulting.
 I started my consulting career in Europe and came to the Middle East in 2007.
 There, I focused on supporting clients across the region in the key area of education and training—and more broadly, "human capital development," which includes the economic empowerment of women.